jaycchiu524/Gamoment/README.md

-# YelpCamp
+# GaMoment
-Sign Up and share your favourite campsite to everyone!
+Share your wonderful gaming moments to the world!